poems4u/poems4u/content/poems/posts/askthebugs.md

 They Said:

 "Well, we've been speaking with the moon. <br>
-She told us to ask you a question—— <br>
+She told us to ask you a question... <br>
 He wants to know if you're coming home soon. <br>
 Additionally, we have a suggestion—— <br>